 - If we assume for argument’s sake that man’s chief purpose is to glorify God (as the Bible states), and if we assume that answered prayer is one of the ways that God is glorified, how would God get any glory if my job situation is suddenly improved or resolved?
 Now maybe, if I just sat on my ass and did absolutely nothing, and suddenly a great job falls in my lap — hey, that would be moderately amazing!
 But naturally, I’m applying for jobs and spending significant time in networking with colleagues and friends.
 So if my job situation improves, how would God get any glory in that scenario?

 - When it comes to petitions to an all-powerful deity, there are just 3 possibilities.
-Yes, no, and not now.
+Yes, no, and “no answer”.
 When something goes right, Christians assume that God answered their prayer.
 When nothing happens, they just shrug their shoulders, and go “oh well”.
 With that in mind, how would the results change if a person prayed to a statue of Buddha?
 Or prayed to a jug of milk?
-It’s still the same possibilities: yes, no, and not now.
+It’s still the same possibilities: yes, no, and “no answer”.
 And because the God of the Bible is utterly silent when we pray to him, you could just as easily conclude that a statue of Buddha answered your prayers when circumstances turn favorable.

 Back in January, my wife and I intentionally shook a dirty table cloth outside at night, in defiance of silly superstitions.*